Could a zapping headband boost memory in dementia?

 Summary

-This study tests a non-invasive brain stimulation technique called tACS in 200 people with Alzheimer's disease, Lewy body dementia, frontotemporal dementia, or normal pressure hydrocephalus.
-Participants receive either real or sham stimulation four times daily, and researchers measure changes in memory, thinking, and brain function.
-The goal is to see if this safe, painless method can ease symptoms and improve daily life.
+This study tests a non-invasive brain stimulation technique called tACS in 200 people with Alzheimer's, Lewy body dementia, frontotemporal dementia, or normal pressure hydrocephalus.
+Participants receive either real or sham stimulation four times daily, and researchers measure changes in memory, thinking, and brain function over time.
+The goal is to see if this safe, drug-free approach can ease symptoms and improve quality of life.

 Disclaimer